crislozano/web-academic/content/post/online-structure/index.md

 ## Weekly assignments

 Now, how do I organize my materials?
 The specific tool is going to depend on the platform you are using.
 But the idea can be implemented in any of them.
 In my case, it's Blackboard (don't tell anyone that I hate it 🤫).
 I create a new section on the left menu and call it weekly assignments.
 Inside that menu, there are folders with instructions for each week, and I also include the dates for that week (this was a suggestion of a former student).
 Notice that including the dates will involve changing the dates the next time you teach the course, but more on this later.
+Other platforms such as Canvas (CUNY, if you're reading, I'm giving you hints here 🙏🏼) have more user-friendly ways of organizing the information: modules that are easy to navigate and you can even make them sequential, such that students cannot move forward until they complete a specific assignment.

 ![Image](weekly.png)

-On a typical week, I include a summary video (2-4 minutes), a lecture video (never ever more than 15 minutes), reading + forum on the video, and an assignment (in my case, simultaneous interpreting, but think about what they would do on a regular week).
+On a typical week, I include a summary video (2-4 minutes), a lecture video (never ever more than 15 minutes), reading + forum on the reading, and an assignment (in my case, simultaneous interpreting, but think about what they would do on a regular week).
 They love short videos.

 ## Group work

 I've given workshops on how to organize group work in online courses, but I'll keep it short.
 Do not assign group work in the first 2 weeks of class.
 Use them to organize the groups.
 I've tried a couple of methods:
 1. Using the forum tool of your platform.
-2. Slack
+2. Slack (here's a picture of how Slack looks like)

 ![Image](slack.png)

 Ask students to post a message saying when they can meet (i.e., weekends at 5 am, a very popular time).
 They should assign a leader (who will be in charge of recording the sessions and uploading them), and write the names of the people of the group as well as the time/days they meet on a google doc.
 This makes it easy for the professor to keep track of the groups and, if for whatever reason a student cannot make it to their group meeting, they can see when other groups meet and join one.
-I would suggest they use zoom to record, and then you can create a google doc folder where they upload them.
-Again, this saves you from having to deal with big video files as you can watch them on the folder without downloading them.
+I would suggest they use zoom to record the meeting, and then you can create a google doc folder where they upload them.
+This saves you from having to deal with big video files as you can watch them on the folder without downloading them.

 ## Repetition